 Identification and selection of studies

 Database searches were conducted from inception to June 2018 in: The Cochrane Trials Register, MEDLINE, EMBASE, PsycINFO, AMED, CINAHL, KoreaMed and ProQuest.
-Variations of the terms ‘palliative’, ‘aromatherapy’, ‘reflexology’ and ‘massage’ were used as search terms.
+Variations of the terms ‘palliative’, ‘aromatherapy’, ‘massage’ and ‘reflexology’ were used as search terms.
 Appendix 1.
 The MetaRegister of controlled trials, clinicaltrials.gov and The WHO Trials Registry were also searched.
-For any relevant studies we undertook backward and forward citation searching and sought contact with authors to ask if they knew of any studies we had missed.
+For any relevant studies we checked their reference lists and reviewed papers citing the study, and sought contact with authors to ask if they knew of any studies we had missed.

 Screening was undertaken in duplicate independently.
-One author (MA) screened all citations and other authors (BC/NK/SW) each screened a third.
+One author (MA) screened all citations (records of title with if available abstract) and other authors (BC/NK/SW) each screened a third.
 When a citation appeared relevant, or did not have sufficient information to decide, we retrieved the full-text paper.
 Should we have found any discrepancies in eligibility at screening and at full-text, we planned for these to be discussed for resolution by the wider review team.
 We documented reasons at full-text for any studies excluded.

 Data handling